 Helena pressed, "It might help people understand."

 Fawn nodded.
 "Yes.
 That makes sense.
-There's no need for privacy anymore.
+There's no longer any need for privacy.
 He is no more and I--" Her voice seemed almost to falter as if she'd cut off a sob.
 She turned back the way they'd come.
 "This way, please."

 "This room is where we lived."
 She looked sadly around the room, walked slowly over to one of the armchairs which looked more worn than the other.
 Helena could see oil stains on the headrest.